First, the easy part.

 I’d have bet a dollar that he would’ve started in place of Steve MacIntyre.
 I get why MacIntyre’s on the big club, though.
 If Reddox clears waivers, he’ll start the season in OKC.
 Emphasis on the if.

 Wreckum’ Peckham makes the final cut and will start the season on the big club.
 Good for him.
 No huge surprises here, but as I’ve said before, I wouldn’t be too surprised to see Petiot should anyone get injured.
 Again, nothing really surprising, and I can live with this

 This drives me nuts.
 How long has it been since April?
 You’ve got time to evaluate, diversify, contemplate, think, discover, reinvent, and roll over all your ideas.
 There’s no way three goaltenders will start the season, I said a while ago.
 Wrong, bucko.

 I understand that the Khabibulin scene still could go haywire at any given time, but it still doesn’t quite make sense to be carrying three netminders on the big club.
 Put the one you don’t want on the farm.
 Is anyone going to take Jeff Deslauriers at $1.05M off the waiver wicket?
 Minnesota picked up Jose Theodore a couple of days ago.
 I think the coast is clear for now.

 This isn’t the first time the team has been suitcased with three goaltenders.
 It’s as if the team has an uneasy feeling about one of their netminders, and is packing extras just in case something happens.
 And that’s not a far stretch.
 Who knows what could happen?
 But until then, it makes more sense to open another spot for a skater.
 How many games in a row will Dubnyk or Deslauriers get scratched until “something” happens?

 How is it at all productive to the goaltenders, much less the rest of the squad to have three goaltenders on the current roster?

-Topics: Liam Reddox
+Tags: Liam Reddox